-101.3 Adding a Phantom View to the Model
+101.3 Add a Phantom View to the Model

-Adding a phantom view to a part can be thought of as the opposite of highlighting a part, where Phantom views are used when a certain part needs to be clearly visible in the context of an assembly.
-Phantom view can be added at any step in an Illustrate sequence and is commonly found in AR experiences for startup and repair procedures.
+Adding a phantom view to a part can be thought of as the opposite of highlighting a part.
+Phantom views are used when a certain part needs to be clearly visible within the context of an assembly.
+Phantom views can be added at any step in an Illustrate sequence and are commonly found in AR experiences for startup and repair procedures.
 Use the following steps to learn how to add a phantom view to most of the quadcopter and show only the essential parts for a repair procedure.
-These effects are going to be added to edit the appearance of the model before the repair sequence starts.
+These effects are added to edit the appearance of the model before the repair sequence starts.

-When the completed, the .pvz file from Creo Illustrate will include a phantom view and dissemble sequence (created in the next section).
-When the completed pvz file is transferred into Studio, the result will look like the images below.
-The first image is of the first step of the sequence, where all the parts are at the same color saturation level.
-The second image is at the second step, where all the parts that had the phantom effect added are visibly toned down, with the front right motor and rotor being highlighted as a repair sequence is started.
+When completed, the .pvz file from Creo Illustrate will include a phantom view and dissembly sequence (created in the next section).
+When the .pvz file is uploaded into Studio, the result will look like the images below.
+The first image is of the first step of the sequence; all the parts are at the same color saturation level.
+The second image shows the second step where all parts with a phantom effect are visibly toned down.
+In the second step, the front right motor and rotor are highlighted as a repair sequence is starting.